Head and Neck Cancer

 Most HNSCCs are linked to modifiable behaviours, with alcohol and tobacco use account for around 75% of HNSCCs.

-Other risk factors include HPV (mainly type 16, most significantly linked to oropharyngeal cancer), betel quid (linked to oral cancer), occupational wood dust exposure (linked to sinonasal cancer), and EBV infection (linked to nasopharyngeal cancer).
+Other risk factors include HPV (mainly type 16, most significantly linked to oropharyngeal cancer), betel quid (linked to oral cancer), occupational wood dust or asbestos exposure (linked to sinonasal cancer), and EBV infection (linked to nasopharyngeal cancer).

 Premalignant Conditions